lbispo/dominique/README.md

 #### Okay, um&hellip; filesize?

-Oh, yeah: the filesize of Dominique, minified, comes screaming in at less than two kaybees.
+Oh, yeah: the filesize of Dominique minified comes screaming in at less than two kaybees.
 Woo-hoo!

 #### Will you, won&rsquo;t you?